indeedhat/cv/index.md

 ## Currently

-Working as a developer for [AceViral Ltd](https://aceviral.com)
+Working as a developer for [Heliguy.com](https://heliguy.com)

-### My Current Responsibilities
+### Responsibilities
-- Database Administration
-- Game Server programming
-- Development Tool development
-- Web Development
-- Linux System Administration
-- Short sprint games prototyping
-- Network Administration
-- Computer Hardware maintenance
-- Game prototyping in Unity3D

-### Role History
-I was originally hired as a PHP developer working on REST API's for flash/mobile games backends.
-Since then I have worked on a variety of projects including:
-- Building Custom CRM software (Lead developer on a team of 4)
+- Evaluate open source technologies for use within our echosystem
+- Customize open source technologies towards our specific use cases
+- Implement wifi based communications for drones
-- Designing and implementing the network for multiple call centre's
+- Create and improve management GUI's for drone flight
-- Building and maintaining Crypto Currency mining rigs
-- building the backend server for a variety of Turn based and real time mobile games
-- Building Data analysis tools
-- Mobile device automation
+- integrate a range of handware sensors into our existing platform
+- Optimizing video transmission pipelines

 ## Key Skills

+### C/C++
+6+ Months working with Qt based applications, ROS2 nodes and gstreamer pipelines

 ### Go
 4+ Yeas professional experience using go for building REST API's, Real-Time game servers,